flightphp/core/README.md

 Flight::set($key, $value) // Sets a variable.
 Flight::has($key) // Checks if a variable is set.
 Flight::clear([$key]) // Clears a variable.
+Flight::init() // Initializes the framework to its default settings.
 ```

 ### Extensible Methods